When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 • carefully styled setups

-For this to work smoothly, babies need to be in a deep, relaxed sleep.
+For this to work smoothly, your baby needs to be in a deep, relaxed sleep.

-In the early days, this happens more easily.
+In the early days, this happens much more easily.

 Babies: